ppvalluri09/TestFunDo/README.md

      Let's consider the case of the 2019 elections in INDIA:-

      ![Voters](https://user-images.githubusercontent.com/44934630/61799146-2dc0d000-ae48-11e9-8cb0-a749c41fefc0.png)

-     Just 67.11% people of the total number of eligible voters want to contribute towards their Nation's development, is disheartening.
-     So we introduce Ballot coins to resolve this issue.
+     We introduce Ballot coins to resolve this issue.
 Like mentioned before each voter gets his/her stake of Ballot coins, but the number of Ballot coins each person receives is not only dependent on the people who voted but also on the people who did not.

      Let's Scale the problem down to 5 people:-

      ![Ballot Coin Schema](https://user-images.githubusercontent.com/44934630/61800748-39fa5c80-ae4b-11e9-8634-d763cdcd7769.png)

      Since the person 'E' did not vote in the second case the stake of the others who have voted has decreased.
-So instead of 0.05 Ballot coins (taken arbitrarily in this case) each of the people who voted get only 0.04 beacuse of the person E. This loss incurred by each person will be larger if the number of people increase.
+So instead of 0.05 Ballot coins (taken arbitrarily in this case) each of the people who voted get only 0.04 beacuse of the person
+     E. This loss incurred by each person will be larger if the number of people increase.
 This create a constraint between the people to Vote, because there will be pressure from the society to vote as lack of a few votes can decrease each person's stake.

      Scaling it up to a Constituency:-

      ![Ballot Coin Scaling](https://user-images.githubusercontent.com/44934630/61804518-a5dfc380-ae51-11e9-86bb-588befe5105f.png)

-2. <h3>Avoiding Multicasting of Votes</h3>

-    One of the main problem in Indian elections is one person casting multiple votes illegally.
-The traditional method of using marker ink to detect the status of voting is not a fair way to determine if a person has voted or not.
-Since we are using a Blockchain to store all the transactions (Voters voting for their desired party is considered a transaction on 1 Ballot coin to the Party's wallet), we can check the Blockchain for the existence of balance in his/her Wallet of a particular citizen associated with that unique ID.

-3. <h3>Handling the overload</h3>
+2. <h3>Handling the overload</h3>

    Having 543 Blockchains for 543 Constituencies is practically not ideal, so we can use the idea of Lightning Network and implement it using Micropayment Channels.
 Each constituency has one Micropayment channel where all the transactions (votes) will be recorded.